Skip to main content

 Article 25: Electronic means of communication

-parties ensure standard virus protection as much as possible.
-Neither party is liable to the other party for any damage resulting from the transmission of viruses and/or other irregularities in electronic communication and for messages that have not been received or have been damaged.
+25.1 If communication between the client and contractor takes place using electronic means such as email and other forms of data transmission, both parties will ensure standard virus protection to the greatest extent possible.
+Neither party is liable to the other for any damage resulting from the transmission of viruses and/or other irregularities in electronic communication, nor for messages that are not received or received in a damaged state.

 Article 26: Interim amendment to General Terms and Conditions

-26.1.
-The Contractor may change these General Terms and Conditions in the interim if this is necessary due to (i) applicable law, including, but not limited to, a change in legislation; (ii) any advice and/or court order based on applicable law; (iii) the development of the services; (iv) technical reasons; (v) operational requirements; or (vi) changes to the terms and conditions in favor of the client.
-The Contractor will inform the Client of the intended change before it takes effect,
+26.1 The Contractor may amend these Terms and Conditions from time to time if this is necessary due to (i) applicable law, including but not limited to a change in legislation; (ii) an advisory opinion and/or court order based on applicable law; (iii) the development of the Services; (iv) technical reasons; (v) operational requirements; or (vi) changes to the terms and conditions in favor of the Client.
+The Contractor will notify the Client of the proposed amendment before it becomes effective, either through the user interface, by email, or by other reasonable means.

-26.2.
-Changes will take effect four weeks after the announcement or at a later date stated in the announcement, unless an objection is made in writing to any changes within four weeks after the date of the change.
+26.2 Amendments will take effect four weeks after the announcement or on a later date specified in the announcement, unless an objection to any amendments is made in writing within four weeks of the date of the amendment.

 Article 27: Transfer of rights and obligations

-27.1.
-The parties are not entitled to transfer, alienate or encumber rights and obligations under this agreement, in whole or in part, without the written consent of the other party, unless otherwise agreed in these General Terms and Conditions.
+27.1 Parties are not entitled to transfer, alienate or encumber any rights or obligations under this Agreement, in whole or in part, to a third party without the written consent of the other party, unless otherwise agreed in these General Terms and Conditions.

 Article 28: Dispute settlement

-28.2.
-Disputes will be settled exclusively by the competent court in the district where the contractor is established.
-Nevertheless, the contractor has the right to submit disputes to the competent court in the place of residence of the client, or to another competent court.
+28.2 Disputes will be settled exclusively by the competent court in the district where the contractor is established.
+Nevertheless, the contractor reserves the right to submit disputes to the competent court in the client's place of residence or another competent court.

-28.3.
-In the event of a dispute, the parties will make every effort to resolve the dispute.
+28.3 In the event of a dispute, the parties shall make every effort to reach a resolution of the dispute.

-28.4.
-If this agreement and appendices are or will be declared (partially) invalid, void or non-binding, the parties will remain bound by the remaining part.
-The parties will replace the invalid, void or non-binding part with stipulations that are valid and binding and whose legal consequences, in view of the content and purport of the agreement, correspond as much as possible with those of the invalid, void or non-binding part.
+28.4 If this agreement and its appendices are or become (partially) invalid, void, or unenforceable, the parties will remain bound by the remaining portion.
+The parties will replace the invalid, void, or unenforceable portion with provisions that are valid and binding and whose legal consequences, given the content and scope of the agreement, correspond as closely as possible to those of the invalid, void, or unenforceable portion.